-Fans of bananas and other fruits find Dole Food to be a-peel-ing.
-The company is the world's largest producer of fresh fruit and vegetables, known best for bananas, pineapples, and tropical produce.
-Some 200 food products are sourced, grown, processed, marketed, and distributed in 90-plus countries.
-The lineup is produced by the company or through associated producers, and marketed under DOLE and non-DOLE name brands to supermarkets, mass merchandisers, wholesalers, and foodservice operators.
-Dole also produces a growing line of packaged cut fruit, salads, canned and frozen fruit, and juices.
-The company traces its roots back to 1851, when James Dole founded a pineapple growing and canning company in Hawaii.
+With a history rooted in pineapple plantations, Dole Food has become the world's largest producer of fresh fruit and vegetables.
+Recognized by its Dole label on bananas, pineapples, and tropical produce, the company boasts some 200 food products that are sourced, grown, processed, marketed, and distributed in 90-plus countries.
+Items are produced by Dole or its associated producers and marketed under Dole and other brand names to supermarkets, mass merchandisers, wholesalers, and food service operators.
+Dole also markets a line of packaged cut fruit, salads, canned and frozen fruit, and juices.
+The company was founded in 1851, when James Dole founded a pineapple growing and canning company in Hawaii.

 Dole's operations today are multinational, spanning 117,000 acres of farms and other holdings, including thousands of acres of farmland in Hawaii and peach orchards in California.
 Worldwide, the company owns more than 1 million sq. ft. of vegetable processing facilities.
 Its packaged food operations encompass nearly double that in square foot manufacturing space.
 Dole also operates the largest dedicated, refrigerated, containerized fleet in the world.